Esc

 Command Description

-/wildwood setup Create account, connect MCP, configure your first app
+/wildwood setup Create account, configure your first app

 /wildwood integrate Add WildwoodComponents SDK to any project — auth, AI, messaging, payments